The Best and Cheapest Car Insurance for Military Families and Veterans

 GEICO has the second cheapest car insurance rates for veterans and active military members.
 They have a dedicated military phone number (1-800-MILITARY) for members to call so they can discuss their unique car insurance needs.

-- Emergency deployment discount
+- Emergency deployment

-- Professional organizations and affiliations
+- Membership of professional organizations and affiliations

 Esurance doesn't offer a military discount, but they provide a benefit that can save active duty military members big on car insurance.